valzargaming/Nyasmin/README.md

 ```

 # Voice Support
-There is currently no support for Voice - there probably won't be support for it, ever.
+There is no Voice support, as there are many technical reasons against it.

 # Documentation
 https://charlottedunois.github.io/Yasmin/